TASC: Task-Aware Shared Control for Relational Telemanipulation: METHOD

 \subsection{Open-vocabulary Interaction Graph}

-To support task-level intent inference, we construct an \textit{open-vocabulary interaction graph} that encodes possible object-object functional relationships, which is shown in Fig.~\ref{fig:scene_graph}.
-We define an interaction as a functional composition between two objects that supports a meaningful task, represented as a triplet: \emph{object\_A – action verb – object\_B} (e.g., “hammer-hit-nail”).
+To enable task-level reasoning without predefined task templates, we construct an \emph{open-vocabulary interaction graph} that encodes functional relationships between objects (Fig.~\ref{fig:scene_graph}).
+An interaction is defined as a functionally meaningful triplet of the form \emph{object\_A – action – object\_B} (e.g., ``hammer–hit–nail'').

-Given an RGB image $\mathcal{R}$ capturing the workspace objects $\mathcal{O} = \{o_i\}_{i=1}^{N}$, we query a VLM to extract a set of object names and candidate interaction triplets.
-Unlike typical object recognition pipelines~\cite{zhang2024recognize, li2024segment} that attempt to detect all objects and categorize them, we prompt the model to identify only objects that are functionally relevant, which avoids the need to tune recognition granularity manually.
-We then construct a directed graph $\mathcal{G} = (V, E)$, where each node $v_i \in V$ stores the spatial and geometric information of an object $o_i \in \mathcal{O}$, and each edge $e_{ij} \in E$ represents an interaction from $o_i$ to $o_j$ via an action verb.
+Given an RGB observation $\mathcal{R}$ containing objects $\mathcal{O}=\{o_i\}_{i=1}^{N}$, we query a VLM to extract functionally relevant object names and candidate interaction triplets.
+Rather than exhaustively detecting all objects, we restrict extraction to objects that participate in potential interactions, avoiding the need to tune recognition granularity manually.
+We then construct a directed graph $\mathcal{G}=(V,E)$, where each node $v_i \in V$ corresponds to an object $o_i$, and each edge $e_{ij} \in E$ represents a candidate interaction from $o_i$ to $o_j$ associated with an action verb.

-To ground the graph in the physical world, we apply GroundedSAM~\cite{ren2024grounded} using the object names to segment masks $\mathcal{M}$.
-For each mask $m_j \in \mathcal{M}$, we compute its center and project it into the world coordinate frame $\mathbb{R}^3$ via a calibrated RGB-D camera to obtain a 3D position $p_j$.
-We also extract a partial point cloud $\text{pcd}_j$ for each object.
-The information $\{m_j, p_j, \text{pcd}_j\}$ is stored in the corresponding node $v_j$.

-This interaction graph serves as a compact representation of $\mathcal{T}$, providing high-level semantic context for downstream shared control modules.
+To ground semantic relations geometrically, we use GroundedSAM~\cite{ren2024grounded} to obtain object masks and extract spatial information from RGB-D input.
+For each object, we compute its 3D position and point cloud, which are stored in the corresponding node.
+The resulting interaction graph serves as a compact representation of $\mathcal{T}$, capturing both semantic affordances and geometric grounding for downstream intent inference and shared control.